 Consciousness indeed informs us that the majority of our actions can be explained by motives.
-But it does not appear that determina-Physical determinism, when assumed tion here means necessity, since common to be universal, postulates sense believes in free will.
-The deterpsychological psychological determinism. minist, however, led astray by a conception of duration and causality which we shall criticise a little later, holds that the determination of conscious states by one another is absolute.
-This is the origin of associationist determinism, an hypothesis in support of which the testimony of consciousness is appealed to, but which cannot, in the beginning, lay claim to scientific rigour.
-It seems natural that this, so to speak, approximate determinism, this determinism of quality, should seek support from the same mechanism that underlies the phenomena of nature: the latter would thus convey to the former its own geometrical character, and the transaction would be to the advantage both of psychological determinism, which would emerge from it in a stricter form, and of physical mechanism, which would then spread over everything.
+But it does not appear that determination here means explained by motives.
+But it does not appear that determination here means necessity, since common sense believes in free will.
+The determinist, however, led astray by a conception of duration and causality which we shall criticise a little later, holds that the determination of conscious states by one another is absolute.
+This is the origin of associationist determinism, an hypothesis in support of which the testimony of consciousness is appealed to, but which cannot, in the beginning, lay claim to scientific

+Physical determinism, when assumed to be universal, postulates psychological determinism rigour.
+It seems natural that this, so to speak, approximate determinism, this determinism of quality, should seek support from the same mechanism that underlies the phenomena of nature: the latter

+(149) would thus convey to the former its own geometrical character, and the transaction would be to the advantage both of psychological determinism, which would emerge from it in a stricter form, and of physical mechanism, which would then spread over everything.
 A fortunate circumstance favours this alliance.
 The simplest psychic states do in fact occur as accessories to well-defined physical phenomena, and the greater number of sensations seem to be bound up with definite molecular movements.
 This mere beginning of an experimental proof is quite enough for the man who, for psychological reasons, is already convinced that our conscious states are the necessary outcome of the circumstances under which they happen.
 Henceforth he no longer hesitates to hold that the drama enacted in the theatre of consciousness is a literal and even slavish translation of some scenes performed by the molecules and atoms of organized matter.
 The physical determinism which is reached in this way is nothing but psychological determinism, seeking to verify itself and fix its own outlines by an appeal to the sciences of nature.

-But we must own that the amount of freedom which is left to us after strictly complying with the Is the principal principle of the conservation of energy ple of conservation of is rather limited.
-For, even if this law energy universally valid? does not exert a necessitating influence over the course of our ideas, it will at least determine our movements.
-Our inner life will still depend upon ourselves up to a certain point; but, to an outside observer, there will be nothing to distinguish our activity from absolute automatism.
+But we must own that the amount of freedom which is left to us after strictly Is the principle complying with the principle of the conservation of energy is rather limited. of conservation For, even if this law does not exert a necessitating influence. over the course universally of our ideas, it will at least determine our movements.
+Our inner life will valid?

+(150)still depend upon ourselves up to a certain point; but, to an outside observer, there will be nothing to distinguish our activity from absolute automatism.
 We are thus led to inquire whether the very extension of the principle of the conservation of energy to all the bodies in nature does not itself involve some psychological theory, and whether the scientist who did not possess a priori any prejudice against human freedom would think of setting up this principle as a universal law.